tmhorne/tmhorne-lxc/README.md

 Copyright (C) 2013  Matt Horne <matt at matthorne.info>

+This puppet module is to install lxc on Ubuntu / Linux Mint type systems.
+I haven't tried it on any other distros.
+The 10.0.3.x network is hard coded in the script in the files directory.

+I might want to parameterize it some day.
+Maybe not.
+If I did, I would parameterize the ip address network for the LXC bridge device.
+I would also parameterize the symlink to /home/lxc.
+Personally, I have a / and /home partitions so I can rebuild my OS quickly and with puppet.
+All it takes is a git clone and a puppet apply and my machine is back in working order very quickly.
+Keeping the lxc hosts in /home/lxc means I don't have to rebuild those too.
+They just work out of the box.

+The script that this module runs sets dns for the LXC hosts so that you can ssh to them using "ssh hostname.lxc".

+Example: ssh puppet01.lxc

 License
 -------
 This program is free software; you can redistribute it and/or